firisthetraveller/firisthetraveller/README.md

 - 🔭 I'm currently a second year student at the IMAC Engineering school, near Paris.
 - 🌱 I'm learning C++ and computer graphics with OpenGL.
+- ❤️ I love algorithms, drawing and cooking!
-- 💬 Ask me about unusual and experimental dishes, we can have some interesting things going!
+- 💬 Ask me about unusual, experimental and potentially bad dishes, we can have some interesting things going!
 <!--
 **guy-luong/guy-luong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.